 You could be forgiven for assuming a proper clean involves a similar process to cleaning and protecting other areas of your home or property, a case of a good sweep or wipe down and some elbow grease, however this is not the case.

-A professional tile sealing and cleaning expert can offer some surprising perspectives on how a standard clean may not be as safe and effective as you think.
+A professional tile sealing and concrete floor cleaning expert can offer some surprising perspectives on how a standard clean may not be as safe and effective as you think.

 Read on to learn some facts about paver cleaning and sealing, some hazards DIY sealing may present, and some of the reasons you should consider hiring an expert paver sealing and cleaning professional.

 The odds are if your pavers were laid by an experienced trades person, a protective sealer was suggested or applied at the time of installation.
 Depending on the type of sealant used, you could expect as much as five years of protection for a well-applied sealer.

 The Danger of DIY Paver Resealing

 However, time goes fast, and it is easy to underestimate the toll dirt, grime, environmental pollutants, direct sunlight and other factors can take on your external surfaces.
 Some people think that hiring a high-pressure cleaner will do the job as far as getting a deeper clean is concerned.